-Task 3.5 evaluating effect of incentives in Covid context: For this task we will focus on documenting allof the evidence gathered on the usage of incentives in encouraging people to get tested and to get vaccination.
-We will gather the existing studies across all nations to understand.
-How many people were affected, where this behavior was repeated (in the context of getting tested) whether community incentives were used (benefits received only when certain portion of a given community was cooperating with tests/immunizations) we will examine whether there are certain covid related behavior which were more likely to react positively to incentive than others.
-In addition, we will look for evidence for possible negative effect, that were reported in the areas were incentives were used.
+Task 3.5 Evaluating Effect of Incentives in the COVID Context

+For this task, we will focus on documenting all the evidence gathered on the usage of incentives in encouraging people to get tested and to get vaccinated, gathering the existing studies across all nations to answer some basic questions.
+How many people were affected?
+Where was this behavior repeated (in the context of getting tested)?
+Were community incentives used (benefits received only when certain portion of a given community was cooperating with tests/immunizations)?
+We will then explore whether there are certain COVID-related behaviors which were more likely to react positively to incentives than others.
+In addition, we will look for evidence for possible negative effects that were reported in the areas were incentives were used.

+Task 3.6 Experimental Surveys, Comparing Attitudes toward Some of the Leading Behavioral-Based Regulatory Interventions

-Task 3.6 experimental surveys, comparing attitudes towards some of the leading behavioral based regulatory interventions In the last task we will conduct of large scale experimental surveys, in all four target countries to study how different regulatory intervention (informative messages, social messages, expressive messages and incentives) affect perception of morality, commitment, trust in science and reported social norms and self-behavior with regard to an array of hypothetical vignettes (masks, testing, quarantine, vaccine) This design will allow for a much better understanding of the effect of different regulatory interventions on the likelihood of VC across different regulatory intervention.
+In this last task for Case Study 1, we will conduct large scale experimental surveys in all four target countries to study how different regulatory interventions (informative messages, social messages, expressive messages, and incentives) affect perceptions of morality, commitment, trust in science, and reported social norms and self-behavior with regard to an array of hypothetical vignettes (masks, testing, quarantine, vaccine) This design will lead to a much better understanding of the effect of different regulatory interventions on the likelihood of VC across different regulatory interventions.

-Case study 2 – Tax: Understanding the potential for voluntary compliance in Tax context
+Case Study 2 – Tax: Understanding the Potential for Voluntary Compliance in the Tax Context